matloff/FarewellAddress/Address.md

 Programming assignments in an introductory sequence should be progressively more elaborate, with progressively less scaffolding.
-The latter is key; I tell my students, "If you've never had the experience of sitting down to write code and and thought, 'Hmm...how do I even start?', then you've never had a chance to develop strong coding skills."
+The latter is key; I tell my students, "If you've never had the experience of sitting down to write code and and thought, 'Whoa, how do I even start?', then you've never had a chance to develop strong coding skills."
 Of course, hints should be doled out (sparingly) according to individual student needs, but giving outlines in the assignment